Last updated on June 23rd, 2023

 Making people outside Amazon aware of your store is a good idea, as long as you create a funnel to filter the people coming in.
 Social media has always been an excellent platform for marketing.
 Some examples of these platforms are Facebook, Instagram, Twitter, Snapchat, and Pinterest.

-Not many people know it, but good customer service significantly affects how customers see your products.
-This starts with answering queries and ends with answering customers’ questions post-purchase.
+Good customer service significantly affects how customers see your products.
+It begins with promptly addressing customer queries and ends with effectively handling post-purchase inquiries.